josdem/hugo/content/techtalk/algorithms/apple_orange.md

 Larry climbs the apple tree at point , and Rob climbs the orange tree at point .
 Sam’s house stands between points  and .
 Values increase from left to right.

 You will be given a list of distances the fruits are thrown.
 Negative distances indicate travel left and positive distances, travel right.
-Your task will be to calculate the scores for Larry and Rob and report them each on a separate line.
+Your task will be to calculate the scores for Larry and Rob and report them.

 **Constraints**